 David A. Prior originally wanted Arnold Schwarzenegger as Lt.
 Hollinger, Jean-Claude Van Damme as Trotter, Michael Ironside as Frost, Dee Wallace Stone as Carol-Anne, and Bill Duke as McCall.
 However the studio felt they would cost too much, so they settled with a lower rent cast.
 See more »

 What is the "Bio-Force 1?"
 The Bio-Force 1 is described as a biological mutant DNA strain.
-This peculiar brand of DNA is more of a virus though.
-It is virulent enough to infect almost any living being that comes in remote contact with this DNA strain.
+This peculiar brand of DNA is more of a virus though, virulent enough to infect almost any living being that comes in remote contact with this strain.
 The symptoms of this powerful disease include homicidal impulses and an uncontrollable rage...
 The Bio-Force 1 also happens to be America's newest top secret weapon...

 However, when this scientific experiment goes ballistic, the military has no choice but to detain this mutated DNA strain.
 For the sake of National Security, a rocket carrying the entire Bio-Force 1 canister has been launched, its destination: the moon.
 Unfortunately, this is when circumstances get much worse...

 Yep, MUTANT SPECIES was one of those "so ludicrous it's funny" type thrillers.
 For one, the rubber-costumed monster with phony foam latex make-up is ravenously laughable!
 Even more hysterical is having Leo Rossi (known for his "wise guy" type roles) mistakenly cast against type as a military officer who transforms into a hideous creature, stalking his victims in the nightfall.
 MUTANT SPECIES has mostly unmemorable dialogue, and the characters in this film are one-dimensional and insignificant.
 In other words, MUTANT SPECIES is simply a terrible movie.